Yoast/wordpress-seo/readme.txt

 #### Enhancements

 * Introduces the Yoast Dashboard, a place where site administrators can check the SEO and Readability performance of the site's posts.
-* Adds `Not analyzed` as a option in the readability filter in the posts page.
+* Adds `Not analyzed` as an option in the readability filter in the posts page.
 * Enhances the existing `Needs improvement` option in the readability filter in the posts page, to include posts that don't have enough content as well.

 #### Bugfixes